usdot-jpo-ode/jpo-cvmanager/api/README.md

 - CSM_EMAILS_TO_SEND_TO: Destination email list.
 - CSM_TARGET_SMTP_SERVER_ADDRESS: Destination SMTP server address.
 - CSM_TARGET_SMTP_SERVER_PORT: Destination SMTP server port.
+- WZDX_ENDPOINT: WZDX datafeed enpoint.
+- WZDX_API_KEY: API key for the WZDX datafeed.
+- TIMEZONE: Timezone to be used for the API.

 1. Configure the Cloud Run deployment connections settings
    - The application assumes there is a Cloud SQL DB, select the DB under "Cloud SQL connections".
 Ensure the environment variables match the selected DB.